 Patent Owner is authorized to file a motion to expunge Exhibits 2083 and 2097 within thirty days of the date of this decision, or within thirty days of a decision on rehearing, if rehearing is requested.

-IV.
-CONCLUSION
+V. CONCLUSION

-In the instant proceeding, Petitioner has not established a reasonable likelihood of prevailing on its assertion that claims 1-10 of the '522 patent are unpatentable.
+In the instant proceeding, Petitioner has not established a reasonable likelihood of prevailing on its assertion that claims 1-36 are unpatentable.

-V. ORDER
+VI.
+ORDER

 For the reasons given, it is: